 What You Do:

-- These first couple of steps are all you, adults -- cutting plastic can be dangerous for young kids.
-To begin, gouge a 3/8 inch hole in the center of the bottle cap.
+- These first couple of steps should be carried out by an adult, as cutting plastic can be dangerous.
+To begin, gouge a ⅜ inch hole in the center of the bottle cap.

-- Cut the bottom off the bottle.
-It helps to make an initial gougebefore cutting the plastic.
+- Cut the bottom of the bottle off.
+It helps to make an initial gouge before cutting the plastic.

 - Have your child make sure that both the cap and the bottom of the bottle have no rough edges.

-- Next let him use scissors to cut the neck off one of the balloons.
+- Next, let him use the scissors to cut the neck off one of the balloons.

 - Help your child stretch the “neckless” balloon over the open bottom of the bottle